 It is also no longer possible to issue a

 CREATE TABLEstatement that refers to a nonexistent tablespace.
 Such a statement now fails with an error.

 Database DDL synchronization enhancements.
-Work done in NDB 8.0.17 insures that synchronization of databases by newly joined (or rejoined) SQL nodes with those on existing SQL nodes now makes proper use of the data dictionary so that any database-level operations (
+Work done for NDB 8.0 insures that synchronization of databases by newly joined (or rejoined) SQL nodes with those on existing SQL nodes now makes proper use of the data dictionary so that any database-level operations (

 ALTER DATABASE, or

-DROP DATABASE) that may have been misssed by this SQL node are now correctly duplicated on it when it connects (or reconnects) to the cluster.
+DROP DATABASE) that may have been missed by this SQL node are now correctly duplicated on it when it connects (or reconnects) to the cluster.